Hi. I’m Mary B.

 Also, the “B” in my name is important.
 It’s Mary B., like Mary Ann or Mary Grace.
 No, there isn’t a Mary A. Yes, I’ve always been called Mary B. The B stands for Brantley, which is my middle name.

-Want to stay up to date on my projects?
+Looking to join the conversation?
+Want exclusive messages?
+Want to stay up to date on what’s happening in the unsuitable universe?
 Interested in getting book/music recommendations?
-Subscribe to my weekly email and get the scoop on what’s going on!
+Subscribe to my email list!